shaimafikry/alx-backend-storage/0x00-MySQL_Advanced/README.md

 ### 2. Optimizing Queries by Adding Indexes

 Indexes are used to speed up the retrieval of rows by using a pointer.
 An index can be created on one or more columns of a table.

+Selecting what to index is probably the most challenging part to indexing your databases.
+Determining what is important enough to index and what is benign enough to not index.
+Generally speaking, indexing works best on those columns that are the subject of the WHERE clauses in your commonly executed queries.

 - **CREATE INDEX**: Creates a new index.
 - **UNIQUE INDEX**: Ensures that all values in the indexed column(s) are unique.